SayehKazem/FunBurd/README.md

   <img src="/FunBurd_RegressionModel.png" alt="Regression Model" width="600"/>
 </p>

-- **S-LDSC:** Scripts to recompute GWAS enrichments for the geneset of interest using stratified LD score regression.

 ### Downstream Analysis & Figures

 The following scripts and data generate the main figures for the study: